Powerful all-in-one platform designed to bring your business online today.

 So what should you say in your email to customers?
 Here's a quick example:

 As a valued customer, we'd like to ensure you're satisfied with your purchase.
-We'd love to hear from you about your experience with (Product Name).
-So if you could take several minutes to leave us a review on Google (Link Here), we'd greatly appreciate it!
+We'd love to hear about your experience with [PRODUCT OR SERVICE].
+If you could take a few minutes to leave us a review on Google [LINK], we'd greatly appreciate it!

-To write your review, just click on the link below and let us know your feedback!
+To write your review, just click the link below and let us know your feedback!

-Thanks in advance for your review and don't hesitate to let us know if you have any questions or need assistance with your (Product Name).
-You can contact us directly here (Include Link).
+Thanks in advance for your review.
+Please don't hesitate to contact us with any questions or if you need assistance with [PRODUCT OR SERVICE].

-If you're worried you won't have the time to manage an email campaign or update your site with the proper code -- there's another way.
+If you're worried you won't have the time to manage an email campaign or manually request reviews—there's another way.

 You can use GoSite's Review tool, which allows you to do everything in one place.
-In your dashboard, you can send text or emails to your customers, asking for a review.
+In your dashboard, you can send and automate client communications—including review requests!

-Want to learn more about using this helpful tool?
-Then give GoSite Reviews a try for free today!
+Want to learn more about GoSite?
+Then sign up for a free account below!